-- Students can choose to study all three sciences or opt to study two sciences from the separate disciplines of Biology, Chemistry and Physics.
-All students must take at least two sciences unless otherwise discussed and agreed with Heads of Science.
-Students in the express set for science may take all three sciences in the time allocated to study only two; the content is covered more quickly than normal and will result in an additional GCSE.
-Students considering medicine or veterinary careers are advised to opt for all three sciences - We recommend that all students choose at least one Modern Foreign Language (French, Spanish) and at least one Humanities subject (History, Geography, Religious Studies)
+- All students must take at least two sciences unless otherwise discussed and agreed with Heads of Science.
+Boys in the express set for science may choose to take all three sciences and for them this will only take up two option choices.
+Students considering medicine or veterinary careers are advised to opt for all three sciences - We recommend that all students choose at least one Modern Foreign Language (French, Spanish) and at least one Humanities subject (History, Geography, Religious Studies).